Reliable high-accuracy error mitigation for utility-scale quantum circuits: Hamiltonian Simulation Benchmark

 While we aim for a parameter regime that is beyond the reach of brute-force simulation and as challenging as possible for controlled approximate simulation methods, we are still able to simulate the ideal values of local observables in our circuits using recently introduced methods for approximate contraction and compression of tensor networks using the belief-propagation (BP) method~\cite{Begusic2024, Tindall2024, Arad2021}.
 The BP-based approaches are heuristic and have no rigorous error bounds, but they have been shown to work effectively for Hamiltonian simulation circuits on the heavy-hex lattice in certain instances.
 Specifically, we simulated the magnetization via the BP approach for evolving a PEPS tensor network introduced in Ref.~\cite{Begusic2024} (which we refer to as PEPS-BP), using the tensor-network Python package \textit{quimb}~\cite{gray2018quimb} (see App.~\ref{app: simulation} for details).

 As the kicked-Ising circuits are very challenging for error mitigation, QESEM offers a significant advantage over other QP-based error-mitigation methods such as PEC.
 A core advantage of QESEM comes from two mechanisms that dramatically reduce the mitigation volume.
 First, QESEM applies an active-volume identification algorithm (described in App.~\ref{appendix:active-volume}) to determine which gates affect the measured observable and avoid unnecessary mitigation of errors that have a negligible effect.
 For example, at step 8, naively mitigating all the errors in the \emph{commutativity lightcone} (see App.~\ref{appendix:active-volume} and Fig.~\ref{fig:ising_lc}) would increase the mitigation volume from 301 to 590 two-qubit gates.
 Second, QESEM uses calibrated (see App.~\ref{app:calibration}) \emph{non-Clifford} two-qubit gates in characterization and mitigation (see App.~\ref{sec:char_frac} and App.~\ref{app:QP}).
 This allows for the natural compilation of the circuits to fractional $R_{ZZ}$ gates, further halving the mitigation volume.
-Standard implementations of PEC would require to compile the circuit to Clifford entangling gates (such as $CZ$), doubling the volume requiring mitigation from 590 to 1180 two-qubit gates at step 8, thus rendering it beyond the reach of those methods on current hardware.
+Standard implementations of PEC would require to compile the circuit to Clifford entangling gates (such as $CZ$), doubling the volume requiring mitigation from 590 to 1180 two-qubit gates at step 8.
+We estimated (see Appendix ~\ref{app:pec}) the time required for PEC to mitigate the noise of step 8 to be larger than the age of the universe.

 The results for the average magnetization,

 are presented in Fig.~\ref{fig:ising_steps}.
 The unmitigated (noisy) results decay significantly at high depths and no longer indicate the value of the ideal magnetization.
 Nonetheless, QESEM successfully mitigates the errors, reproducing the ideal values within statistical uncertainty using 6.2 hours of QPU time (see Sec.~\ref{sec:QA} for further discussion on QPU time usage).
 In comparison, ZNE generally achieves smaller statistical uncertainty but fails to reproduce the ideal magnetization, providing a biased estimator of the ideal result (for details of the ZNE experiment, see App.~\ref{sec:zne}).